The Definitive Guide to Collaborative Analytics

 Data democratization doesn’t have to look like the Wild West.
 A data governance framework that simultaneously makes data accessible while minimizing risk will ensure that people don’t fear collaboration.
 The need for data governance is nothing new, and best practices have remained fairly consistent.
 Snowflake’s Chief Data Evangelist, Kent Graziano, aptly says, “What might be surprising to many people is that data governance best practices have existed for a couple of decades.
 The questions have already been answered.
 We now need to force ourselves into the discipline of following those best practices.”

 Finally, a collaborative analytics culture depends on democratized access to data.
 As long as an organization restricts data access to the technical elite, domain experts will not feel that their voice is valued in the data conversation.
 Yes, security measures must be put in place, and processes must be followed.
 But business users should be able to easily use your data analytics tool — and in a broader capacity than simply making comments in a chat function and viewing pre-designed dashboards.

-Learn more about how to create a culture of collaboration — download Five Strategies for Creating a Culture of Self-Service for Analytics and Business Intelligence
+Learn more about how to create a culture of collaboration — read Passing the Ball: 3 Lessons in Analytics Collaboration from Basketball

 Give everyone the ability to explore data and generate insights.
 Schedule a demo to learn more.